mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 >
 > (From a translation by Thomas Cleary: [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm).)

 “The wind of Buddhism”: In this case [Dogen Zenji](glossary#dogen) uses “wind” because he quoted the story of [Zen Master](glossary#zen-master) Hōtetsu of Mount Mayoku using a fan, et cetera.
 That’s why he is talking about the wind, created by fan.
 The “wind of Buddhism” means Buddha’s family.
 So in this case, wind means *lifestyle*; the refined lifestyle of the Buddha’s family.
 All sentient beings are nothing but Buddha’s family, okay?
-So, their life has really refined lifestyle [...]
+So, their life has [a] really refined lifestyle [...]
 What is this?
 That is to manifest the earth. *The earth* means *alayavijñāna*, karmic life.

 “Being gold”: Turning earth, turning alayavijñāna into gold means *tathāgatagarbha*.